aryanzkys/my-profiles/README.md

 - Owner cannot be banned or deleted and always has access.
 - reCAPTCHA v3 can be enabled for login actions; server-side verification included.
+- Announcement dismissals are session-scoped to comply with request for always-on popups while respecting expiry windows.
-- Please ensure usage complies with your website’s latest terms and privacy policy (data handling, logging, retention):
+- Please ensure usage complies with your website's latest terms and privacy policy (data handling, logging, retention):
 	- Terms of Service: https://aryanstack.netlify.app/terms
 	- Privacy Policy: https://aryanstack.netlify.app/privacy